Questions About Eligibility - Major, Research, Degree Type

 What should my statement of purpose look like?

-We are incredibly grateful to SSQB students for running the application assistance program.
+In addition, SSQB current students run an application assistance program to demystify the application process for students who lack appropriate mentorship in this area.
+We are incredibly grateful to the students who have taken the initiative to do this.
 Please be aware that working with the application assistance program does not guarantee admission into the SSQB PhD program.

 Who should write my letters of recommendation?